 Instructions

-- Preheat oven to 500°.
-Place flour in a large bowl.
+- Preheat oven to 500 degrees F. Place 4 cups White Lily self-rising flour in a large bowl.
 If using all-purpose flour, whisk in the baking powder and salt.

-- Mix in diced butter using your hands or a pastry blender.
-Smooth some butter into flat flakes and leave some as chunky pebbles of butter.
+- Mix in 2 sticks cold unsalted butter, diced into small chunks using your hands or a pastry blender.
+Smooth some butter into flat flakes and leave some as chunky pebbles.

-- Make a well in the middle of your flour and add the buttermilk, using a fork to incorporate all the flour from the sides of the well.
+- Make a well in the center of the flour and add 1 ½ – 1 ¾ cups full-fat buttermilk, using a fork to incorporate the flour from the sides of the well.

 - Stir until the flour is all incorporated and you have sticky dough.
 Then dip your hands in flour and sprinkle a little more flour on the dough until you can handle the dough without it sticking to your fingers.
 If the dough appears too dry and crumbly then you probably need to pour in a little more buttermilk.